○ 7 min read

 Smoothies to the rescue!
 You can get abundant nutrition from something as simple as throwing everything in a blender and pushing a button.
 Discovering new delicious recipes is fun and easy!

-If you are dealing with everyday stress, you can adjust your smoothies to support the relaxation response and soothe your worried mind.
+If you are dealing with everyday worry, you can adjust your smoothies to support the relaxation response and soothe your worried mind.
 Luckily, many superfood-type smoothie recipes are already the perfect addition to your meal plan (or lack thereof) for mental health support.

 What to Add to Your Smoothies to Promote Relaxation